What to see and do in September

 Autumn's spectacle - bird migration

 It’s all change in the bird world!
-As autumn wraps us in a chilly blanket, many species start to leave the UK for warmer shores and are replaced by other migrant birds seeking solace from colder winters overseas.
-Learn all about who's coming and going at this time of year, and keep your eye out for some new visitors!
+With the arrival of autumn, many species start to leave the UK for warmer shores and are replaced by other migrant birds seeking solace from colder winters overseas.
+Learn all about who's coming and going at this busy time of year, and keep your eye out for some new visitors!

 Autumn migration - who's in and who's out